Poikilos/EnlivenMinetest/README.md

 * Any script code related to redis has not been successfully tested.
 * Make sure you convert your world to leveldb and place it in your server's worlds folder $HOME/.minetest/worlds/, as this set of scripts hasn't been tested with any other database nor worlds folder location, and nightly backup scripts cater to leveldb.

+The primary goals of the installer are to install ENLIVEN, and to automatically install Minetest with a usable minetest.conf.

 ## How to use:
 ### Windows Client: